spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 - *orientation.z* represents the "most" right pixel of the obstacle in bird view
 - *orientation.w* represents the "most" bottom pixel of the obstacle in bird view

-#### launch file options for the obstacle_detection_node
+### launch file options for the obstacle_detection_node
 Our main recommended launching option is described above (Step1-Step5), however as one might ask why we have so many other launch files included they are explained in the following:

-**VAR1:**
+#### VAR1:

 `roslaunch obst_avoid obst_avoid.launch veh:=YOUR_ROBOT_NAME_GOES_HERE (default="dori") show_marker:= (default=false) show_image:= (default=false) use_ai:= (default=true) ai_interval:= (default=10)`

 *This launchfile will launch our obstacle detection node together with the continouus anti-instagram node.
-However, in the final project file we did not use this option, as the continouus anti-instagram node was at that time too heavy computationally, even if we set the ai_interval parameter to very high values e.g. 100 which means that a transformation is only calculated every 100 seconds*
+However, in the final project file we did not use this option, as the continouus anti-instagram node was at that time too computationally intensive, even if we set the ai_interval parameter to very high values e.g. 100 which means that a transformation is only calculated every 100 seconds*

 example without visualizing anything: roslaunch obst_avoid obst_avoid.launch veh:=arki

 example with visualizing the obstacles in the imageframe: roslaunch obst_avoid obst_avoid.launch veh:=arki show_image:=true

-NOTE: although this node is not meant for visualization but rather for fast execution you can still visualize the obstacles with those two parameters if you want to and since the obstacle detection algorithm is performing on a cropped version of the image, here if you turn on show_image, this cropped version is displayed.
-So the visualisation properties in this node are for making development easy but throughout normal operation we recommend to use our SECOND NODE:
+> NOTE: although this node is not meant for visualization but rather for fast execution you can still visualize the obstacles with those two parameters if you want to and since the obstacle detection algorithm is performing on a cropped version of the image, here if you turn on show_image, this cropped version is displayed.
+So the visualisation properties in this node are for making development easy but throughout normal operation we recommend to use the instructions given in Step1 to Step5

-**VAR2:**
+#### VAR2:

 `roslaunch obst_avoid obst_avoid_only.launch veh:=YOUR_ROBOT_NAME_GOES_HERE (default="dori") show_marker:= (default=false) show_image:= (default=false) use_ai:= (default=false)`